 - City of San Diego water customers must prohibit excessive irrigation and must immediately correct leaks in their private water systems.
 The City's regulations state that customers "shall not allow water to leave their property due to drainage onto adjacent properties or public or private roadways or streets or gutters due to excessive irrigation and/or uncorrected leaks."

-- Customers cannot use a running hose to wash down sidewalks, driveways, parking areas, tennis courts, patios or other hard surface areas) for any reason.
-A power washer or hose with a shutoff nozzle is allowed to wash down these surfaces, but ONLY to alleviate immediate safety or sanitation hazards, unless that hose is connected to a water efficient device such as a commercial water broom, must be used and all wash water must be prevented from entering the storm drain system (curb gutters, streets, alleys, and inlets).
+- Customers cannot use a running hose to wash down sidewalks, driveways, parking areas, buildings, awnings, windows, tennis courts, patios or other hard surface areas) for any reason.
+A power washer or hose with a shutoff nozzle is allowed to wash down these surfaces, but ONLY to alleviate immediate safety or sanitation hazards.
+A water-efficient device, such as a commercial water broom, must be used and all wash water must be prevented from entering the storm drain system (curb gutters, streets, alleys, and inlets).

 - Overfilling of swimming pools and spas is strictly prohibited.

 - All decorative and cascading water fountains must use a recirculating pump.